 Step one states that a wedding can go forward with 10 guests, in addition to a couple and their celebrant.
 Step two increases this to 20 guests, in addition to a couple and their celebrant.
 And step three means that weddings can go ahead with 100 people, which will include couples, their celebrant, guests and other vendors and staff.

-At every stage, the contact details of every single person in attendance will need to be recorded.
+At every stage, holding a COVID-safe wedding requires recording the contact details of every single person in attendance.
 This is so that, in the case of an outbreak, getting in touch with everyone who may have been in contact with someone who has COVID-19 is quicker and easier, reducing the potential for further spread.

 Weddings under each of these steps will also have to adhere to strict physical distancing guidelines.
 Venues will only be able to operate under an average of one person per four square metres.
 This means that smaller venues might not be able to host as many guests, even when they reach step three.